 I really miss Chloe.
 Upon arriving at the Internet cafe, we sat down to our respective computer stations.
 Electronic poker, her game of choice, booted slowly on the subpar Internet connection.
 My MMO of choice, League of Angels, didn’t fare much better.

-Just one more level!
-A childhood memory of me whined to my dad after a 16-hour gaming binge.
+Just one more level, a childhood memory of me whined at Dad after a 16-hour gaming binge.

 “Where I have I heard that line before?”
 I mumbled under my breath.

 Chloe snapped her fingers and clicked her tongue.
 “Yes!
 Finally!
 I just won 200!”

 A few moments later, League of Angels finally loaded.
 Before I could fully immerse myself in the digital realm, I heard a loud groan coming from the desk behind me.

 “Holy shit, this game cheated me again.
 Now I lost 400.”